 Responsible Financial Management

-Engineers and Geoscientists British Columbia’s budget process aligns fully with the association’s three-year strategic plan.
+Engineers and Geoscientists British Columbia’s budget process aligns fully with the association’s strategic plan.
 This enables long-term planning with minor adjustments as required.

 Our budget is created within clear guidelines set by Council and in compliance with the association's Sustainable Financial Management Policy.
 On an annual basis, following scrutiny and revision by the Executive Committee of Council, it is brought forward for examination and approval by Council.